fPanpan/panpan/readme.txt

 Git is a distributed version control system
-Git is free sofware distributed under the GPL.
+Git is free sofware distributed under the GPL
+Git is changes.